jamesjarvis/jamesjarvis.io/assets/content/projects/portfolio-site/index.md

 previewImage: "./jamesjarvisio.png"
 ---

-This very site you are reading, is open source, under the A-GPL licence with all the source code hosted on [GitHub](https://github.com/jamesjarvis/jamesjarvis.io).
+This very site you are reading, is open source, under the A-GPL licence with all the source code hosted on GitHub [(fork off)](https://github.com/jamesjarvis/jamesjarvis.io).
-You may fork it and fill in your own data if you wish, which is surprisingly easy to do, all thanks to [Gatsby](https://www.gatsbyjs.org/)!
+You may fork it and fill in your own data if you wish, which is surprisingly easy to do, all thanks to GatsbyJS [(link)](https://www.gatsbyjs.org/)!

 I created this with GatsbyJS as I wanted to have my own personal portfolio site which simply consumes data stored externally (though within the same repo), rather than hard coding everything, which I felt was the issue with many other portfolio sites.